aspose-cells/Aspose.Cells-API-References/english/go-cpp/IconFilter/SetIconSetType/_index.md

 ## SetIconSetType function

-Gets and sets which icon set is used in the filter criteria.
+Gets and sets which icon set is used for this filter criteria.

 ```go